ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - RSS News.rst

         }
     }

-.. rubric:: Creating Footers
-   :name: creating-footers

 In rssnews.qml, we use a Component type with a :ref:`Rectangle <sdk_qtquick_rectangle>` type to create a footer for the news list view:

 .. code:: qml